Distributionally robust Expected Shortfall for convex payoffs: Conclusion

 \section{Conclusion}

-The transform of a payoff $f$ needed for distributional robustification measured with optimal transport of measures under quadratic cost, is simple and intuitive if $f$ is a maximum of affine functions.
+The transform of a payoff $f$ needed for distributional robustification measured with optimal transport of measures under quadratic cost, is tractable if $f$ is convex, especially if it is a maximum of a finite number of affine function.
 Combining this with the dual representation of Expected Shortfall, it is possible to derive an analytical formula for robust Expected Shortfall, subject to an ambiguity tolerance parameter $\theta$.
-For a three-asset exposure involving call and put options, distributional robust calculations, subject to a choice of $\theta$, gives a quantitative sense of the distributional risk introduced by these options.
-More importantly, for the quadratic cost function in optimal transport theory, distributional robust calculations for the Expected Shortfall of convex, piecewise-linear, payoffs are only somewhat more complex than the non-robust calculations.
+For the quadratic cost function in optimal transport theory, distributional robust calculations for the Expected Shortfall of convex payoffs are not much more complex than the non-robust calculations.